NAVIGATE THE BIBLE

 His sons used to go and feast in the house of each one on his birthday.
 They would send an invitation to their three sisters to eat and drink with them.

-the Self-existent [the Holy Spirit] asked Satan, “Where have you come from?”
+the Self-existent, the Holy Spirit, asked Satan, “Where are you coming from?”
 “From roaming through the earth,” Satan answered Him, “and walking around on it.”

-The Self-existent [the Holy Spirit] said to Satan, “Have you considered My servant, Job?
-No one in the earth is like him, a plain and upright person – he fears God [the Self-existent] and turns his back on evil.”
+The Self-existent, the Holy Spirit, said to Satan, “Have you considered My servant, Job?
+No one on earth is like him - a plain and upright person;

-Satan answered the Self-existent [the Holy Spirit], “Does Job fear God for nothing?
+Satan answered the Self-existent, the Holy Spirit, “Does Job fear God [the Self-existent, the Almighty] for nothing?

 Haven’t You placed a hedge around him, his household, and everything he owns?
-You have blessed the work of his hands, and his possessions have increased in the land.
+You have blessed the work of his hands, and his possessions have increased in the country [Israel].

 Stretch out Your hand and strike all his belongings, he will surely curse You recklessly.”